internetarchive/dweb-mirror/USING.md

 This file is intended to compliment the [README](./README.md) and [INSTALLATION](INSTALLATION.md) documents.

-There are several aspects to managing content on the Internet Archive’s Universal Library which are covered below, these include crawling content to your own system , or to an external drive suitable for moving to another system, and managing a collection of material on the archive that others can download automatically.
+There are several aspects to managing content on the Internet Archive’s Universal Library which are covered below, these include crawling content to your own system, or to an external drive suitable for moving to another system, and managing a collection of material on the archive that others can download automatically.